 The next two days we shared Bob’s filter while crossing Mather Pass and Pinchot Pass.
 We then had a seven-mile trudge upward, camping at Woods Creek next to a masterfully-built suspended bridge.

 While taking down my tent the next morning, a neighboring hiker learned that my Sawyer bladder had failed.
 A few minutes later, he walked up and held out a 16 oz. bladder that was in new condition.
 I thanked him and immediately began to enjoy water independence as I proceeded down the trail.
 I learned his name was Joe.
-Each time I filtered water, I wondered if he had any idea how much his gift was appreciated.
+Each time I filtered water, I wondered if he had any idea how much I appreciated his gift.
 Bob reminded me to pass the good deed forward when the opportunity presented itself.
+That opportunity would come soon.

 Our next resupply was Onion Valley near the mall town of Independence.
 Topping out at Kearsarge Pass and seeing automobiles in the distance felt surreal.
 The sun’s reflection on the windshields in the distance seemed out of place.
 We enjoyed visiting with a couple who worked in California’s wine industry.
 We later met another couple camping in a van that was several years old but appeared to be in new condition.